 Porridge oats is a very filling breakfast for we adults, as well as for the kids.
 This high fibre diet is one that is bursting with nutritional and health benefits in form of minerals, vitamins, iron, carbohydrate and protein in varied quantities.
+You can dress it up in so many ways – take a look at this peanut porridge recipe-story as an example – and they’re so easy to change up to suit your mood.
 Eating porridge oats has also been proven to lower cholesterol and prevent heart diseases.
 Kids that take oats in the morning, as I mentioned in another post perform better in school.
 Porridge oats is good for all and sundry…babies, toddlers, weight watchers, diabetics etc.

 Cooking porridge oats however, may sometimes be a chore that some of us are not ready for on a work or school morning.
 This is especially when you live in busy cities like our Lagos, where you have to wake up before you even start sleeping and join the traffic that builds up before 5am.
 Overnight Porridge Oats comes in handy both for you and the kids if you love your breakfast porridge.

 Overnight Porridge Oats (or Muesli, the original name for overnight oats) as the name implies is simply oats soaked overnight in liquid, usually milk and then taken in the morning.
 The beauty of this is that you also top it up with fruits or purees of your choice.

 I must confess that I now dislike eating cooked porridge oats ever since I started taking overnight oats and the children love it too.
 I use the fruit purees to make my baby’s and chop the fruits for the bigger babe and mine.